Fairness Risks for Group-conditionally Missing Demographics: Introduction

-Semi-supervised learning has been well studied, and can be applied to impute missing demographics. \citet{ZhaLon21} simply used the fully labeled subset to estimate the fairness metrics, but their focus is on analyzing its estimation bias instead of using it to train a classifier. \citet{jung2022learning} assigned pseudo group labels by training an auxiliary group classifier, and assigned low-confidence samples to random groups.
+Semi-supervised learning (SSL) has been well studied, and can be applied to impute missing demographics. \citet{ZhaLon21} simply used the labeled subset to estimate the fairness metrics, but their focus is on analyzing its estimation bias instead of using it to train a classifier. \citet{jung2022learning} assigned pseudo group labels by training an auxiliary group classifier, and assigned low-confidence samples to random groups.
 However, the confidence threshold needs to be tuned based on the conditional probability of groups given the class label, which becomes challenging as the latter is also only partially available in our setting.

-\citet{DaiWan21} used semi-supervised learning on graph neural networks to infer the missing demographics, but rounded the predictions to binary group memberships.
+\citet{DaiWan21} used SSL on graph neural networks to infer the missing demographics, but rounded the predictions to binary group memberships.
 This is suboptimal because, due to the scarcity of labeled data, there is marked \textit{uncertainty} in demographic imputations.
 As a result, the common practice of ``rounding'' sensitive estimates--- so that fairness metrics defined on categorical memberships can be enforced instead of mere independence--- may over-commit to a group just by chance, dropping important uncertainty information when the results are fed to downstream learners.
 Moreover, most applications do not naturally employ an underlying graph, and the method only enforces min-max (i.e., adversarial) fairness instead of group fairness metrics.

-Our \textbf{first} contribution, therefore, is to leverage the \textit{probabilistic} imputation by designing a differentiable fairness risk in Section \ref{sec:risk_model}, such that it is customized for a \textit{user-specified} fairness metric with discrete demographics as opposed to simple independence relationships, and can be directly integrated into general semi-supervised learning algorithms to regularize the learned posterior towards low risks in both classification and fairness.
-We also addressed pathological solutions arising from jointly learning group memberships.
+Our \textbf{first} contribution, therefore, is to leverage the \textit{probabilistic} imputation by designing a differentiable fairness risk in Section \ref{sec:risk_model}, such that it is customized for a \textit{user-specified} fairness metric with discrete demographics as opposed to simple independence relationships, and can be directly integrated into general SSL algorithms to regularize the learned posterior towards low risks in both classification and fairness.

+Our method is \textbf{distinguished} from generic SSL recipes which predict unobserved protected attributes and then optimize the fairness risk.
+Performing the two steps separately prevents the common backbone features to be synthesized that concurrently facilitate identifying demographics and class labels.
+This could be ameliorated via a bi-level optimization, but its computational cost can be high.
+We hence resort to flattening the two levels into one joint optimization, and then address the pathological phenomenon where the group memberships are also ``learned'' to promote fairness.